Indiana vs Miami Players to Watch - Second Round

 Indiana Players to Watch

-Race Thompson is putting up 8.3 points, 1 assists and 5.1 rebounds per game.
+Race Thompson is averaging 8.3 points, 1 assists and 5.1 rebounds per game.

-Miller Kopp puts up 8.1 points, 2.6 rebounds and 1.2 assists per game.
-At the other end, he averages 0.6 steals and 0.1 blocked shots.
+Miller Kopp is averaging 8.1 points, 1.2 assists and 2.6 rebounds per game.

-Trey Galloway puts up 6.6 points, 3 rebounds and 2.1 assists per game, shooting 46.8% from the floor.
+Trey Galloway puts up 6.6 points, 3 rebounds and 2.1 assists per contest, shooting 46.8% from the field.

 Miami Players to Watch

-Omier is averaging a team-best 9.8 rebounds per contest.
-And he is producing 13.6 points and 1.2 assists, making 58% of his shots from the floor.
+Omier is posting a team-high 9.8 rebounds per game.
+And he is producing 13.6 points and 1.2 assists, making 58% of his shots from the field.

-Jordan Miller is averaging 15 points, 6.2 rebounds and 2.7 assists per game, making 53.6% of his shots from the floor.
+Jordan Miller gets the Hurricanes 15 points, 6.2 rebounds and 2.7 assists per contest.
+He also averages 1.3 steals and 0.3 blocked shots.

-The Hurricanes receive 13.4 points, 2.7 rebounds and 2.4 assists per game from Pack.
+The Hurricanes get 13.4 points, 2.7 rebounds and 2.4 assists per game from Pack.

-The Hurricanes receive 8.5 points, 3.2 rebounds and 1.5 assists per game from Wooga Poplar.
+Wooga Poplar gets the Hurricanes 8.5 points, 3.2 rebounds and 1.5 assists per game.
+He also averages 1.2 steals and 0.2 blocked shots.

 Indiana Top Performers (Last 10 Games)